Budgeting Word Search

 Budget tracking is the ongoing process of recording and categorizing every income and expense to compare actual spending against your planned budget.
 Without tracking, budgets are just aspirational documents that rarely reflect reality.
 Modern tools like Mint, YNAB, and bank apps automate much of the tracking process, making it easier than ever to stay on budget.

-Research shows that people who actively track their spending save significantly more than those who do not.
+Real example: Research shows that people who actively track their spending save significantly more than those who do not.
 Studies by behavioral economists find that the mere act of recording a purchase — even on paper — reduces impulse spending by 15–20% because it creates conscious awareness of money flowing out.

 EMERGENCY